 Organic roast chicken, Creole carrot puree and mole

 +52 55 5264 4291

-Typical dishes: The daily-changing menu might include crab soup with Creole corn; carrot with asparagus purée, deep-water prawn with chicatana ant vinaigrette, sherry and serrano peppers, or confit suckling pig.
+Typical dishes: The daily-changing menu might include crab soup with Creole corn, seared tuna with artichoke purée and chilli vinaigrette or confit suckling pig.

-Also worth checking out: Just across the road from Maximo Bistrot is García’s second location, Lalo!, short for Eduardo in Spanish.
-The café has just one long bench, seating around 30 people, and serves up a simple menu of pizzas, pasta and appetizers including octopus ceviche or smoked salmon crostini.
-In 2016, the latest opening by the chef became Havre 77, a French brasserie housed in a once-derelict 19th-century Mexico City home.
+Also worth checking out: Just across the road from Máximo Bistrot is García’s second location, Lalo, short for Eduardo in Spanish.
+The café has just one long bench, seating around 30 people, and serves up a simple menu of pizzas, pasta and appetisers including octopus ceviche or smoked salmon crostini.
+In 2016, the chef opened Havre 77, a French brasserie housed in a once-derelict 19th-century Mexico City home.